 - Unwanted mobility

 - Refusal to comply with carefully planned and laid out succession proposals

 Does this sound familiar?

-- Your organization has high expectations for the future for Saskia.
+- Your organization has high expectations for the future for Mary.
 You have invested in her and her career to get her ready for the next step up the ladder.
 A few months ago she did an assessment to map her skills and potential.
-During a consultation with Saskia a development plan was agreed upon and it’s currently being implemented.
-Out of the blue, Saskia announces that, notwithstanding your organization’s great offer, she would prefer to do something completely different elsewhere.
+During a consultation with Mary, a development plan was agreed upon and it’s currently being implemented.
+Out of the blue, Mary announces that, notwithstanding your organization’s great offer, she would prefer to do something completely different elsewhere.
 The whole assessment story has set in motion an awareness process.
 She has consulted with a professional career coach who, together with her, has created a state of affairs from her own personal perspective resulting in her departure.

 In short, people make their own career decisions, now more than ever.
 Lifelong employment has disappeared, which leaves people in a situation where they consciously think about their next move.
 Organizations have an interest in keeping their finger on the pulse when it comes to the career reflections of their employees, so they can integrate the individual’s perspective in people decisions.

 What can you do about it?